Introduction to Matlab fwrite

 How to do Matlab fwrite?

-For writing a data on text file we use a fwrite statement.
+For writing data on a text file, we use a fwrite statement.
 For writing data to the binary file, we need to open that binary file using a fopen statement.
 In the fopen statement, we write a binary file name that we want to open and specify a type of access mode.

-The steps for writing a data on text file using a fwrite statement:
+The steps for writing data on a text file using a fwrite statement:

 Examples to Implement Matlab fwrite